- JEWISH CHRISTIN TIMELINE

 -

-586 BC: The southern kingdom of Judah is conquered and exiled by the Babylonians, which begins the Exilic Period (2 Kings 25).
+586 BC: The southern kingdom of Judah was conquered and exiled by the Babylonians, which began the Exilic Period (2 Kings 25).

 -